Our Perimeter Report

 • targeted supervision of principal firms across the whole financial services sector, using improved data and analytical tools to focus our work

-Our 2022/23 Annual Report sets out the steps we have taken to date to tackle harm from the regime.
+Our 2022/23 Annual Report sets out the steps we have taken so far to tackle harm from the regime.
 Notably, in August 2022 we published new rules and guidance to strengthen the AR regime (PS22/11).
 The new rules and guidance came into force on 8 December 2022.
 The changes clarify and strengthen the expectations of principal firms’ oversight of ARs, including ensuring they have adequate systems, controls and resources.

 We also supported the Treasury’s work and its Call for Evidence, which closed on 3 March 2022, to assess whether wider legislative changes are needed.
 We will continue this important work with the Treasury and would welcome progress on next steps.